PrismarineJS/flying-squid/doc/api.md

 Resets tick interval to occur `ticksPerSecond` times per second.

 Use `server.stopTickInterval()` if you want but this method already calls that and you can use `serv.doDaylightCycle` to stop it anyway.

+#### server.setBlock(world, position, blockType)

+Saves block in world and sends block update to all players of the same world.

 ### Low level methods